10 Cinematic Milestones That Were Reached Sooner Than You Think

 7. The First Instance of Non-Pornographic Full-Frontal Nudity: Hypocrites (1915) / Inspiration (1915) / A Daughter of the Gods (1916)

-Because of Edwards’s and Munson’s relative obscurity, A Daughter of the Gods (1916) is cited as the first film to show a major star fully nude.
+The first film to show a major star fully nude was A Daughter of the Gods (1916).
 The actress was Annette Kellerman, who was shown swimming nude in a lake.

 6. The First Film about the Titanic: Saved From the Titanic (1912)